Home Insurance in Spain (2026 Guide): How It Works for Owners, Tenants & Expats

 - Legal defence

-Home Insurance Costs in Spain (2026)
+How Much Does Home Insurance Cost in Spain in 2026?

-Typical annual costs:
+Typical annual price ranges:

 | Property Type | Price Range |